Mikkel-ao/Torsdagsopgaver-5---Files-and-Composition/README.md

         </summary>
         This should be a datatype that can hold multiple objects of type <code>Room</code>.
     </details>
-- numberOfBathrooms
 - numberOfFloors
-- isOfficeBuilding

 3.e Create a constructor that populates all the fields.

-3.f As the fields of <code>Building</code> are private, create getters for them.
+3.f As the fields of <code>Building</code> are private, create getters and setters for them.

 3.g Create a class <code>Main</code> with a <code>main</code>-method.
 In your <code>main</code>-method, instantiate at least three different rooms.